enermaps/enermaps/cm/README.md

     .env
 ```

-## Script

-After adding those entrypoint, you can add your calculation module in the docker-compose.yml file at the root of this directory.

 # Test a cm

-Currently to test a particular cm, you will need to first start enermaps2 using docker-compose up in the root directory.
+Currently to test a particular cm, you will need to first start enermaps using docker-compose up in the root directory.
 Then you can connect to the redis queue.
 The multiply cm is given as an example.

-We strongly encourage you to write unittest that verify the good working of a calculation module separated from the enermaps2 api.
+We strongly encourage you to write unittest that verify the good working of a calculation module separated from the enermaps api.

---> example of test

 # CMs interaction